Prosjektnummer

 Nofima has estimated that lice parasitism costs the Norwegian salmon sector at least 5 billion Norwegian kroner per year.
 In addition to the economic cost, sea lice present a serious animal welfare concern, both due to the pathology associated with parasitisation, and the stress associated with control measures.
 Other control measures have serious downsides and no single approach is fully effective.
 Successful implementation of the approach developed by this project will transform salmon aquaculture in Norway by saving the sector more than 5 billion kroner per annum and by greatly improving animal welfare (a total value of at least 100 times project costs).

-Prosjektet er organisert i tre arbeidspakker (WP):
+Prosjektet er organisert i tre arbeidspakker (AP-er):

-WP1: Mekanismer i motstandsdyktighet mot lakselus
+AP1: Mekanismer i motstandsdyktighet mot lakselus

 Målet er å få en detaljert funksjonell forståelse av resistens og mottakelighet, rettet mot molekylære prosesser og gennettverk som kan endres gjennom genomredigering for å overføre resistens hos stillehavslaks til atlantisk laks.
 Genaktivitet, proteinprofiler og semiokjemiske profiler av to resistente (coho og pink) og to mottakelige (atlantisk og keta) laksearter sammenlignes og alle de forskjellige komponentene i resistens vurderes: Immunitetsrespons og tiltrekningskraft hos vert og lusens immunmodulering.